-This prospectus relates to (i) the resale of 427,719,042 shares of common stock, par value \$0.0001 per share (the "common stock") issued in connection with the Merger (as defined below) by certain of the selling shareholders named in this prospectus (each a "Selling Shareholder" and, collectively, the "Selling Shareholders"), (ii) the resale of 83,500,000 shares of common stock issued in the PIPE Investment (as defined below) by certain of the Selling Shareholders and (iii) the resale of up to 28,783,333 shares of common stock upon the exercise of outstanding warrants.
-This prospectus also relates to the resale of up to 11,533,333 of our outstanding warrants originally purchased in a private placement by the Selling Shareholders.
+This prospectus relates to the resale of 98,357,200 shares of common stock, par value \$0.0001 per share (the "common stock") issued in connection with the Joby Holdings Reorganization (as defined below), which occurred after the RTP Merger and Domestication (each as defined below), by certain of the selling shareholders named in this prospectus (each a "Selling Shareholder" and, collectively, the "Selling Shareholders").

-On August 10, 2021, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of February 23, 2021, by and among Reinvent Technology Partners, a Cayman Islands exempted company ("RTP"), RTP Merger Sub Inc., a Delaware corporation and a wholly owned subsidiary of RTP ("Merger Sub") and into Joby Aero, Inc., a Delaware corporation ("Joby").
+On August 10, 2021, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of February 23, 2021, by and among Reinvent Technology Partners, a Cayman Islands exempted company ("RTP"), RTP Merger Sub Inc., a Delaware corporation and a wholly owned subsidiary of RTP ("RTP Merger Sub") and into Joby Aero, Inc., a Delaware corporation ("Joby").
 As RTP was domesticated as a Delaware corporation and changed its name to "Joby Aviation, Inc." (the "Domestication").
-Following the Domestication, Merger Sub merged with and into Joby, the separate corporate existence of Merger Sub ceased and Joby survived as a wholly owned subsidiary of Joby Aviation, Inc. ("Joby Aviation") (the "Merger" and, together with the Domestication, the "Business Combination").
+Following the Domestication, Merger Sub merged with and into Joby, the separate corporate existence of Merger Sub ceased and Joby survived as a wholly owned subsidiary of Joby Aviation, Inc. ("Company") (the "RTP Merger").